AmaroTruong/PokemonCardEcommerce/README.md

 <h2 id="contact-information">Contact Information</h2>
 If you have any questions or feedback, feel free to contact us through our Contact Us form or directly emailing us, at ecommercepokemon@gmail.com.

-# Thank you for considering our Flask mock e-commerce website!
+# Thank you for considering our Flask PokemonCardEcommerce website!
 If you have any further questions or need assistance, don't hesitate to reach out to us.
 We hope you enjoy using our platform!